Surpris/particle/readme.md

 particle module
 =====

 This module aims to calculate scattered images from a given shape by using the Multi-slice Fourier transform (MSFT) method.
+**There are still some comments in Japanese in files.**

 # Requirement
 This module has dependencies on the following modules.